mdombrov-33/vault-66-store/README.md

 - 🛒 **E-Commerce Functionality**
   - Browse, purchase, and view Fallout-themed products
   - Products priced in bottle caps for immersion
+  - Add items to Favorites (persisted per user)
+  - Leave Reviews on products
+  - Track Order History in the Profile section

 - 💳 **Stripe Integration**
   - Seamless checkout flow using Stripe